nhanb/serverheist/README.md

 Update 1: Ah shit `ps -aux` didn't work but `ps aux` did.
 Should have tried tabbing in the first place!

+# Done... or am I?

+So after fixing the python script & killing the malware process, they let me `sudo restart` the machine.

+But then I still have no idea what this clue's about:

+> When the firewall is all set up, dial this number to know what to do next:
+> 777337777827778

+Weird.